ACM DL is the most comprehensive collection of full-text articles and bibliographic records in the fields of computing

 Engineering areas covered include: mechanical, civil, environmental, electrical, structural, process, materials science, solid state physics and superconductivity, bioengineering, energy, chemical, optics, air and water pollution, solid waste management, hazardous waste, road transportation, and transportation safety.
 Coverage: 1970 to present.

 When using this link to access Google Scholar, you will see “is it @ Liverpool” next to the results.
 Selecting ''Is it @ Liverpool' will provide you with a link to access the article (if University of Liverpool Library has an active subscription to that content).

 Full text database of IEEE journals & conferences, IET conferences and IBM journals.
 Provides access to technical literature in electrical engineering, computer sciences and electronics.

-The content of this online publishing platform comprises of annual conferences, eBooks, eJournals, educational course, and technical standards.
-We have full-text access to all IEEE eJournals, conference proceedings, standards, and eBooks, to all IET journals and conference proceedings, and to the IBM journals.
+The content of this online publishing platform comprises of annual conferences, eBooks, eJournals, and technical standards.
+We have full-text access to all IEEE eJournals, conference proceedings, standards, and eBooks, IET conference proceedings, and to the IBM journal backfiles.
 IEEE journals now typically offer full text back to the first volume.

 Good for interdisciplinary subjects, searching for authors and tracking down citations